tkriik/apathy/README.md

 The program expects that any log files fed to it contain at least the following fields:

-  * RFC3339-formatted timestamp with millisecond precision
+  * RFC3339-formatted timestamp with millisecond precision.
     - example: `2018-01-01T12:30:00.400`
-  * Request field, surrounded by double quotes, with the method and URL inside,
+  * Request field, surrounded by double quotes, with the method and URL inside.
     - example: `"GET https://my-api/v1/data?limit=50 HTTP/1.0"`

 Additionally, at least one of the following fields must be present, in order to identify meaningul session information:

-  * Source IPv4 address, with or without a port number,
+  * Source IPv4 address, with or without a port number.
     - examples: `127.0.0.1:5000` or `10.1.1.50`
-  * User agent string, surrounded by double quotes,
+  * User agent string, surrounded by double quotes.
     - example: `"Mozilla 5.0 ..."`

 TODO
 ----

-  * Deterministic multithreading
+  * deterministic multithreading
-  * Ignore patterns
+  * ignore patterns
-  * Truncate patterns
+  * truncate patterns
-  * Merge patterns
+  * merge patterns
   * IPv6 source and destination addresses
+  * tests
-  * Tests
+  * non-surrounded request fields